trufflesuite/trufflesuite.com/src/blog/truffle-v5-has-arrived.md

 {{/breakout}}

 **Thank you to all who have helped make this release of Truffle possible!
-We hope you enjoy this new Truffle release!
-Let us know if you have any suggestions or problems on our community Gitter channel or on our GitHub page!**
+We hope you enjoy this new Truffle release and ask that you let us know if you have any suggestions or problems on our community Gitter channel or on our GitHub page!**

 [Download Truffle v5!](https://truffleframework.com/truffle)